 How to connect with anyone throughout the conference

 Each attendee will have an individual listing in Grip that includes the option for a profile picture, bio, and interests selected from a list.
 You’ll be able to see who else is attending ONA20 by browsing, or searching by title or interest area, and Grip’s AI will also recommend other attendees with shared interests.
+Here is a 5-minute tutorial on how to use Grip.

 If you’d like to communicate with another attendee, you can request a meeting.
 If two attendees mark that they are “interested” in meeting each other, Grip will give an alert and help you move toward scheduling a video meeting inside the platform.

 Your Grip profile will be pre-populated with information you provided during registration, and we’ll send you a prompt to add details like a picture and professional interest areas ahead of the conference.
 You can delete yours if you’re not interested in participating in networking.
+Get started here.

 Special thanks to our ONA20 Everywhere sponsors, including: